Stanisław Lubomirski (1704–1793)

 He owned large estates, 31 cities, and 738 villages and had an income of about 2,920,000 zł per year.

 He was a knight of the Order of the White Eagle, awarded on 3 August 1744 in Warsaw.

 He married Ludwika Honorata Pociej and had several children.
 His son Józef Aleksander Lubomirski's son was Prince Henryk Ludwik Lubomirski, who married Teresa Czartoryska.
+In the 1770s, Lubomirski arranged for three of his daughters to marry into the wealthy Potocki family: Elzbieta married Ignacy Potocki in 1773; Aleksandra married Stanisław Kostka Potocki in 1776, and Julia married Jan Potocki in 1783.